Goldielockz30/saas-blueprint/README.md

 ## 🔐 Why `.env` Is In The Root Folder

-The `.env` file contains your project’s environment variables — sensitive information like API keys and secret tokens.
-Keeping it in the root folder:
+The .env file contains your project’s environment variables — sensitive information like API keys and secret tokens.
+In this boilerplate, environment variables are managed securely with Doppler and are only decrypted at runtime from an encrypted .env.enc file when needed.

+Keeping the .env file in the root:

-- Makes it easy to locate and manage all environment variables in one place
+* Makes it easy for backend and frontend to load variables automatically

-- Ensures backend and frontend parts can access variables as needed
-- Allows tools like Docker, FastAPI, and frontend frameworks to load variables automatically
+* Allows tools like Docker, FastAPI, and frontend frameworks to pick them up without extra config

-`.env.example` is a template that lists all required environment variables with placeholder values for safe version control.
-During setup, it is automatically copied to `.env`, where you can replace the placeholders with your actual secrets.
+`.env.example` is a safe template listing all required environment variables with placeholders.
+This ensures you can set up your local environment without exposing secrets.

+During setup, `.env.example` is automatically copied to .env, where you can replace the placeholders with your actual secrets.
 The `.env` file (and other sensitive files) is excluded from version control via `.gitignore` to prevent accidental leaks.

 ---